United States v. Nosal

 United States v.
 Nosal, 676 F.3d 854 (9th Cir.
 2012) was a United States Court of Appeals for the Ninth Circuit decision dealing with the scope of criminal prosecutions of former employees under the Computer Fraud and Abuse Act (CFAA).
 The Ninth Circuit's first ruling (Nosal I) established that employees have not "exceeded authorization" for the purposes of the CFAA if they access a computer in a manner that violates the company's computer use policies—if they are authorized to access the computer and do not circumvent any protection mechanisms.

 On April 24, 2013, U.S. Attorney Melinda Haag announced that Nosal was convicted by a federal jury of all charges contained in a six-count indictment.
 Nosal appealed his conviction to the Ninth Circuit.
 On July 5, 2016, a three-judge panel held 2-1 that Nosal had acted "without authorization" and affirmed his conviction.
 In this second decision (Nosal II), the Ninth Circuit attempted to clarify the meaning of "without authorization" in the context of the CFAA.
+David Nosal was sentenced to "one year and one day" in federal prison in 2014.
+After many delays due to Nosal filing motions with the court, he began serving his sentence in 2018 and was released on January 25, 2019.